Learning Discrete Abstractions for Visual Rearrangement Tasks Using Vision-Guided Graph Coloring: Problem Formulation and Notation

-In the visual rearrangement setting, the robot does not observe the discrete state space $\mathcal{S}$ directly.
+\textbf{Visual Rearrangement Planning Problem} In the visual rearrangement setting, the robot does not observe $\mathcal{S}$ directly.
 Instead, it perceives the world through raw visual observations $o \in \mathcal{O}$.
-We assume that each observation is generated from the underlying state via an (unknown) observation function $\phi : \mathcal{S} \rightarrow \mathcal{O}$, such that $o = \phi(s)$.
-Thus, while every observation corresponds to some state $s \in \mathcal{S}$, the mapping $\phi$, the discrete state space $\mathcal{S}$, and the transition function $T$ are considered unknown.
-Instead of direct access to the task model, we assume the robot is provided with a dataset of observed execution traces:
+We assume an unknown observation map \mbox{$\phi : \mathcal{S} \rightarrow \mathcal{O}$} generates the visual observations from underlying states.
+In practice, multiple visually distinct observations may correspond to the same state due to sensor noise, continuous object placement or semantics.
+In our setting, the mapping $\phi$, the discrete state space $\mathcal{S}$, and the task-graph $G=(\mathcal{V},\mathcal{E})$ topology are all considered unknown.

+Instead, what is given is the set of discrete actions $\mathcal{A}$ and a dataset of observed execution traces: